 Why cleaning the flat top grills so important?

-Cleaning a flat top grill is also important because a dirty one can harbor bacteria that can cause food poisoning.
-So be sure to clean them regularly, so your family has no reason to worry about their health!
+Because it’s one of the most essential BBQ equipment, cleaning your flat top grill is a must.
+A dirty flat top grill can harbor bacteria that can cause food poisoning—so be sure to clean them regularly so you don’t give yourself (or your family!) any reason to worry about health.

 When to deep clean flat top grill